-At a recent post, Dale Asis raised the questions: “Why does history matter?
-Who cares about the Philippine American War?
+In a recent post, Dale Asis raised the question: “Why does history matter?
+Who cares about the Philippine-American War?
 So what?
 Why dig up the past anyway?”

-These questions made me think about this recent article I’ve read “The Past as More than Prologue: A Call for Historical Research” (http://eric.ed.gov/?id=EJ1072347) which proposes ways how to use historical thinking with a critical approach to current issues.
-Yes, taking on the task of “knowing the past” could be challenging.
+These questions made me think about this recent article, “The Past as More than Prologue: A Call for Historical Research” (http://eric.ed.gov/?id=EJ1072347) which proposes ways how to use historical thinking with a critical approach to current issues.
+Yes, taking on “knowing the past” could be challenging.
 But I think we can’t fully appreciate how far we’ve come today without knowing the past.
-We always need to make connections of the past to the present.
+We always need to make connections between the past to the present.

-I have absolutely taken for granted what my Filipino ancestors endured in the hopes for a greater, more advanced society.
+I have taken for granted what my Filipino ancestors endured in the hopes of a greater, more advanced society.
 Even as I engaged in various forms of social justice and activism over the years in California, Illinois, and DC, I have allowed media and textbooks shape what my history is or isn’t.
-There is not even a brief mention of the Phlippine-American war in my kindergarten to 12th grade (K-12) public school textbooks.
-This puts the burden on each new generation of youth to uncover on their own their hidden histories.
+There is no brief mention of the Philippine-American War in my kindergarten to 12th grade (K-12) public school textbooks.
+This puts the burden on each new generation of youth to uncover their hidden histories.

 Why does Philippine President Duterte mistrust the US?
-My hunch is that it stems from the deeply intentional, hurtful, and irreversible acts of violence that the US has inflicted to the Philippines over 100 years ago.
-In this perspective, the Philippine American War and the rebellion in Balangiga is cast in a fresh light; the past provides new meaning to the present.
-We may disagree with many or all of Duterte’s policies, but indeed the historical significance of the Philippine American War have remained present in the social conscience of the Filipino people, though maybe not explicitly but in subtle, nuanced ways.
-Historical approaches allow us to connect unresolved tensions (often disruptive and violent acts) from the past and bring new perspective to current events.
-We always need to make these connections of the past and the present.
+My hunch is that it stems from the profoundly intentional, hurtful, and irreversible acts of violence that the US inflicted on the Philippines over 100 years ago.
+In this perspective, the Philippine-American War and the rebellion in Balangiga are cast in a fresh light; the past provides new meaning to the present.
+We may disagree with many or all of Duterte’s policies.
+Still, the historical significance of the Philippine-American War has remained present in the social conscience of the Filipino people, though maybe not explicitly but in subtle, nuanced ways.
+Historical approaches allow us to connect unresolved tensions (often disruptive and violent acts) from the past and bring a new perspective to current events.
+We always need to make these connections between the past and the present.